Pertino/darkside/README.md

 the most transparent or easy to use thing in the world, which is probably why it undergoes such massive changes between versions.
 Unfortunately, not much else out there.

+Everything herein is developed based on open-source software, and the end user is responsible for complying with any restrictions on the use thereof.
+If you are interested in having a custom backend written for you or a modification done, I may be available for contract work.

 Building and Installation
 -------------------------